MortimerMarsyja/officeMonitorChallenge/README.md

 ## Instructions

-Git clone the project
+-Git clone the project
-npm i
+-npm i
-npm start
+-npm start

 ## Things that I would do with more time